Henry Perrine Baldwin

-Henry Perrine Baldwin (August 29, 1842 – July 8, 1911) was a businessman and politician on Maui in the Hawaiian Islands.
+Henry Perrine Baldwin (August 29, 1842 – July 8, 1911) was an American businessman and politician on Maui in the Hawaiian Islands.
 He supervised the construction of the East Maui Irrigation System and co-founded Alexander & Baldwin, one of the "Big Five" corporations that dominated the economy of the Territory of Hawaii.

 Life

 Baldwin was born on August 29, 1842, in Lahaina, Hawaii.
 His father was American Christian missionary Dwight Baldwin (1798–1886), and his mother was Charlotte Fowler Baldwin.
-He was named after Matthew LaRue Perrine (1777-1836), professor at Auburn Theological Seminary, from which his father had graduated shortly before his departure to the Hawaiian Islands.
+He was named after Matthew LaRue Perrine (1777–1836), professor at Auburn Theological Seminary, from which his father had graduated shortly before his departure to the Hawaiian Islands.

 He attended Punahou School in Honolulu and returned to Maui to become a farmer.
 First he tried to manage William DeWitt Alexander's rice plantation, but that failed.
 Instead by 1863 he went to work for his brother David (also called Dwight Baldwin, Jr) who had started a small sugarcane farm.
 He hoped to earn enough money to go to medical school, but never left the sugar industry.
 He took a job as foreman (called luna) of the Waiheʻe plantation, owned by Christopher H. Lewers, under the management of Samuel Thomas Alexander.
 In 1867, he traveled to the West Coast of the United States.

 In 1869, Baldwin and Alexander became business partners and bought 12 acre in the eastern Maui ahupuaʻa (ancient land division) called Hāmākua Poko.
 (This is not to be confused with the Hāmākua district of Hawaiʻi island.)

 In 1870, they bought another 559 acre and planted sugarcane.
 Baldwin had gone into debt to buy the land.

 They lived in an area called "Sunnyside" near the small Paliuli Sugar Mill, which had been built on the edge of Rainbow Gulch 20°53′32″N 156°21′3″W by Robert Hind.
 Alexander managed the larger Haiku Mill which had been constructed in 1861 by Castle & Cooke, formed by two former missionaries.
 Alexander had married Martha Eliza Cooke, daughter of Amos Starr Cooke, a co-founder of Castle & Cooke.

 On March 28, 1876, Baldwin lost his right arm in an industrial accident at the Paliuli Mill.
 Trying to adjust the rollers, his fingers got stuck in the cane grinder, pulling in his right arm, and he almost died before it could be turned off and reversed to free him.
 A worker was sent to get the nearest doctor 10 mi away to do the amputation.
 Within weeks, he learned to write with his left hand, and continued to play organ in his church with one hand.
 In a month, he was riding horseback in his fields.